waterfogSW/Cracking-Coding-Interview/Tech Stack/RocksDB/Publications/The Design and Implementation of a Log-Structured File system/Readme.md

 - Average amount of time the disk is busy per byte of new data written, including all the cleaning overheads
 - Write Cost = 1 : New data could be written at the **full** disk bandwidth is actually used for writing new data
 - Write Cost = 10 : Only **1/10 of disk's maximum bandwidth** is used for writing new data

+Segment Summary Block
+- Identify which blocks of each segment ar live
+- Identify the file to which each block belongs and the position of the block within the file
+- File number and block number for the block
+-

 ### 3.5 Simulation results